Anatolia: Prehistoric Anatolia

 The henges in Göbekli Tepe were erected as far back as 9,600 BCE.

 Human habitation in Anatolia dates back to the Paleolithic.
 Neolithic settlements include Çatalhöyük, Çayönü, Nevali Cori, Aşıklı Höyük, Boncuklu Höyük, Hacilar, Göbekli Tepe, Norşuntepe, Köşk Höyük, and Yumuktepe. Çatalhöyük (7,000 BCE) is considered the most advanced of these.
 Recent advances in archaeogenetics have confirmed that the spread of agriculture from the Middle East to Europe was strongly correlated with the migration of early farmers from Anatolia about 9,000 years ago, and was not just a cultural exchange.
 Anatolian Neolithic farmers derived most of their ancestry from local Anatolian hunter-gatherers, suggesting that agriculture was adopted in site by these hunter-gatherers and not spread by demic diffusion into the region.
 Anatolian-derived Neolithic Farmers would subsequently spread across Europe, as far west as the Iberian Peninsula and the British Isles, as well as to the Maghreb.
 Most modern Europeans derive a significant part of their ancestry from these Neolithic Anatolian farmers.
 Levantines also have significant Neolithic Anatolian farmer ancestry from post-Bronze Age migrations.
 About 6,500 years ago and thereafter, Anatolians became more genetically homogeneous due to eastern inflow.
 Earlier forms of Anatolian and non–Indo-European languages such as Hattic and Hurrian were likely spoken by migrants and locals participating in this great mixture.
 Steppe ancestry is also absent in Anatolians until the Bronze Age.

-Neolithic Anatolia has been proposed as the homeland of the Indo-European language family, although linguists tend to favor a later origin in the steppes north of the Black Sea.
+Neolithic Anatolia has been proposed as the homeland of the Indo-European language family, although linguists tend to favour a later origin in the steppes north of the Black Sea.
 However, it is clear that the Anatolian languages, the earliest attested branch of Indo-European, have been spoken in Anatolia since at least the 19th century BCE.

 Ancient Anatolia

-The earliest historical data related to Anatolia appear during the Bronze Age and continue throughout the Iron Age.
-The most ancient period in the history of Anatolia spans from the emergence of ancient Hattians, up to the conquest of Anatolia by the Achaemenid Empire in the 6th century BCE.
+Anatolia's historical records start with clay tablets from approximately around 2000 BC that were found in modern-day Kültepe.
+These tablets belonged to an Assyrian trade colony.
+The languages in Anatolia at that time included Hattian, Hurrian, Hittite, Luwian, and Palaic.